NerfJohn/Project-RISCII/README.md

 # Project RISCII
+*"Personally designed dev kit"*

 ---

-Project RISCII (pronounced "risky"- no affiliation with RISC-II) is a personal project focused on designing an embedded system.
-The current scope includes the following "levels":
+Project RISCII (pronounced "risky"- not RISC-II) is a personal project focused on designing an embedded system from scratch.
+The primary 'levels' include:

 - low-level drivers and libraries
 - compiler
-- microprocessor
+- (softcore) microprocessor
 - circuit board

-*Note: This project is 1) ultimately for personal enjoyment and 2) in no way meant to be a commercial/professional product.
-Use/reference at your own risk.*

-## Status: Phase II Release- Microprocessor with Sample Assembler/Linker

-The softcore microprocessor deisgn has been completed.
-An assembler/linker program (albeit with rough documentation) has also been developed and used in testing of the microprocessor.

-The microprocessor can be found under [/processor/DevProject](./processor/DevProject).
-The sample assembler/linker can be found under [/compiler/AsmLdProject](./compiler/AsmLdProject).

-## Next Steps: Phase II 1/2- Compiler Backend + Shape-up

-The next stage of the compiler, the back-end, is the next step.
-Also, better documentation of the assembler/linker and overall plan for the compiler (ie features/division of tasks/etc) will be worked on.
+This project is ultimately for personal enjoyment. ***However***, if there is educational or commerical value, it is free for use (albeit at the user's risk).

+## Current Trajectory

+The main pushes at the time of this writing are:

+1. Finishing the basic C(esque) compiler
+2. Creating a circuit board design
+3. Refactoring compiler for simplicity

+The circuit board is slated for summer 2025 (with the compiler/libraries finished before/after then).
+Compiler refactoring is being worked on to make compiling more approachable from a readability/educational perspective.